coffee-fueled-dev/very-coffee/packages/app/src/blog/tam/structures/affordance-lattices/post.md

 - Join $\vee$ (union): $A \vee B = A \cup B$
 - Implication $\Rightarrow$: $A \Rightarrow B = A^c \cup B$

 Each affordance cone is an element of this algebra.
-Formulas in a TAM-logic would denote these cones.
+Formulas in a TA-logic would denote these cones.

 ## Global Structure